Choi Su-rin

-Choi Su-rin (born 25 December 1974) is a South Korean actress and model.
+Choi Jung-il (born 25 December 1974), better known by the stage name Choi Su-rin, is a South Korean actress and model.
 She is known for her roles in dramas such as Hi!
 School: Love On, Who Are You: School 2015, Bad Thief, Good Thief and Enemies from the Past.
 She also had lead roles in Dangerous Love and My Bloody Lover.